 Nature has given to Bora Bora island a crystal clean water and created many little reef-bound islets near the main island, they are called “motu”.
 Bora Bora is a mountain-mass which consists of 3 peaks with the highest point 727 metres.

-I had luck to exploit a submarine world and found out that stingrays are not dangerous at all, moreover they are very friendly!
+I had the luck to exploit a submarine world and found out that stingrays are not dangerous at all, moreover they are very friendly!
 So don’t be afraid of diving into the water, even reef sharks are safe for people.

 Read also: Colombia Travel Tips: How to Stay Safe and Enjoy Jungle’s Magic?